Back Updated: 2025-12-02 Statistical Simulation, Wei Li

 Metropolis-Hasting algorithm with different move types

-We consider MH algorithms with different move types; which gives a more general framework for MH algorithms.
+We consider MH algorithms to sample from \(f\) but with different move types; which gives a more general framework for MH algorithms.

 We first randomly choose a move type \(m\in \mathcal{M}\) and then generate \(X^*\) with a move-dependent transition density \(q_m(\cdot|X^{(s)})\), where \(q_m(\cdot|\cdot): \mathbb{R}^d \times \mathbb{R}^d \to \mathbb{R}\).